StacyScudder/paranormal_playlist/README.md

 I knew I was going to have to scrape the song lyrics, so I thought finding a dataset of books with genres and descriptions would make the project a little easier.
 Finding the dataset wasn't as easy as I thought it might be, but I managed to find a set I could use on [Kaggle](https://www.kaggle.com/meetnaren/goodreads-best-books).
 To use this dataset with the notebooks files, follow the instructions inside the get_book_df notebook.

 The lyrics data:
 This dataset was going to be more difficult to find.
 Because I decided to narrow the genre down to only hair bands (bands like Cinderella, Motley Crue, etc), I didn't think there'd be any datasets already put together.
 Interestingly enough, I managed to find [a repo with lyrics scraped from AZLyrics](https://github.com/SoumitraAgarwal/Webscraping-Text-Data) that included several of the bands I was interested in.
+I didn't need all the files, so if you want to use the same ones I did, download the files from my repo.

 To Use:
 Start in the books folder to get the initial csv for books.